-Dr. Judith A. Dwyer is the Academy of Notre Dame's fourth president and chief executive officer.
+Dr. Judith A. Dwyer is the Academy of Notre Dame's fourth head of school and chief executive officer.
 Dr. Dwyer is a distinguished academic leader and nationally respected educator who served most recently as chief academic officer at Bisk Education, Inc., and formerly as president of Saint Xavier University in Chicago.
 Prior to her university presidency, Dr. Dwyer served as executive vice president and chief operating officer at the University of St. Thomas (MN), as academic dean at St. John's University (NY), and as assistant academic dean in the College of Liberal Arts and Sciences at Villanova University (PA).

 From 2009 to 2011, Dr. Dwyer was chief academic officer at Bisk Education, Inc., a firm specializing in online education, where she served as senior academic liaison with multiple university partners, setting strategic policy for business development, faculty and course development, and student retention.

 From 2003 through 2009, Dr. Dwyer was the president and chief executive officer at Saint Xavier University, Chicago's oldest Catholic university serving thousands of students.
 At Saint Xavier, Dr. Dwyer established new milestones in fundraising, oversaw strategic planning, added multiple new facilities to the campus, and introduced international service learning opportunities.

 “The Academy of Notre Dame is committed to the pioneering legacy of the Sisters of Notre Dame de Namur,” noted Dr. Dwyer.
 “Our graduates are recognized for their leadership, innovation, and service.
 I look forward to having Notre Dame students become even greater citizens of the international community, with the world as their classroom.
 I am honored to lead an institution so dedicated to excellence within the critical formative years of middle and high school students.”